-Elena Kalina knew she always knew that I wanted to continue her education.
+Elena Kalina always knew that she wanted to continue her education.
 However, after her post-graduate degree she got into the Hospitality industry and found her job too interesting.
 How old is ‘too old’ for business school?

 When I finally took a pause and thought about it, I was 37.
 I looked deep inside myself and said to myself “If I am not doing it now, I will never do it”.
 And so I did, and a few months later I found myself sitting among the brilliant, kind and beautiful people that were to become my Copenhagen MBA classmates.